How to Use the Garden Planners

 3x9 and 4x8 raised bed layout planning pages

-row crop and high tunnel layout planning pages
+row crop, permanent bed and high tunnel layout planning pages

 How the COLOR and BLACK & WHITE planners are different: